 If you wish to utilize the metrics server, you will need to open port 10250 on each node.

 Important: The VXLAN port on nodes should not be exposed to the world as it opens up your cluster network to be accessed by anyone.
 Run your nodes behind a firewall/security group that disables access to port 8472.

 |TCP||9345||RKE2 agent nodes||Kubernetes API|

 |TCP||6443||RKE2 agent nodes||Kubernetes API|

 |UDP||8472||RKE2 server and agent nodes||Required only for Flannel VXLAN|

 |TCP||30000-32767||RKE2 server and agent nodes||NodePort port range|

-Typically all outbound traffic is allowed.
+Typically, all outbound traffic will be allowed.